 Best Restaurant Style Demi-Glace

 After you’ve made yourself a big ol’ pot of bone broth (recipe below), save it in an air tight container in the refrigerator for up to a week or freeze it for up to 3 months.
 To make the best demi-glace you’ve ever had, simply take 2 cups of this bone broth (no salt added) and reduce it down over a high heat in a sauce pan.
 Reducing is basically restaurantese for “boil the freaking tar out of something until you have less.”
 Your going to get the broth boiling and then wet a basting brush (or BBQ brush) with the broth and incorporate the residue from the sides into the boiling broth.
 Do this until you have about 3/4 cup of broth.
 It should be pretty thick.
 Taste and add a little sea salt if needed.
-Whisk in 1 tablespoon of butter and pour over your Herb Butter Steak.
-This demi-glace over this steak is a life altering experience.
+Whisk in 1 tablespoon of butter and pour over your steak.
+This demi-glace is simply divine.

 Beef Bone Broth

 This recipe is not hard but it does require long slow simmer times, but sooooo worth it! | www.lakesidetable.com

 - 2 large carrots rough chop

 - 6 thyme stalks